LighghtEeloo/NoScript/README.md

 ; @xxx ... @ (where '@'s always takes a new line) denotes a section.
 @ Scene two
 - Hey.
+- How's it going?
 @

 ```

+Please note that **the spaces are necessary**!!! i.e., please write "- " instead of "-" whenever needed.
+Also, "@" clauses require an individual line, meaning "- xxx. @" won't work.
+And extra spaces and new-line breaks in your scripts are preserved in the generated code.

+## Advanced (?)
+You can change the input / output source by changing the first few lines in `NoScript.py`: